Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 The space between the frames and panes is sealed to make it airtight.
 The essence is to block the passage of cold or heat from outside entering the building.

-Double glazed windows offer many advantages.
-They are very effective in reducing noise intrusion from outside.
+The double glazed windows solution offers many advantages.
+They are very effective in blocking noise from outside.
 Harsh weather conditions like extremely high or low temperatures do not affect the conditions inside the building.

 Dust is also prevented from entering the house and this keeps your household items clean.